 The New Yorker was a major influence on me.
 Just seeing the simple arrangement of an illustration with text, subject of the city and everyday life, and it’s sense of humor, it’s view of the world, that just really spoke to me.
 I still try to think of the New Yorker’s approach whenever I do something.
 Is it beautiful, does it make you laugh, would you hang it on your wall?

 6. What role does art play in your life?
 How does it change the way you view the world?

 My bedrooms, for too long, have usually also included space for my desk and work studio.
 This is partly enforced by the high rents of the cities I choose to occupy, but it’s more a reflection of myself and my commitments.
-I live alone, I work mostly alone, my studio is shared by in bedroom. (this is great for naps) And I’m sure that sounds like hell to a lot of people, but I love it.
+I live alone, I work mostly alone, my studio is shared with my bedroom. (this is great for naps) And I’m sure that sounds like hell to a lot of people, but I love it.
 (Plus you should see the place, it’s nice.)

 7. Where did you study?

-A tech school called Bealart in London Ontario, with a fantastic staff.
+A tech school called Bealart in London Ontario, with fantastic staff.
 And later for at OCADU in Toronto.